 Jennifer Clack, Gaining Ground, p.
 63 (2002)

-In the absence of better candidates, Eusthenopteron was regarded as well on the way to becoming a tetrapod, and was portrayed as such in illustrations.
-Now a more rounded view can be taken and it is no longer seen as a convincing intermediate.
+In the absence of better candidates, Eusthenopteron was was regarded as well on the way to becoming a tetrapod, and was portrayed as such in illustrations.
+However, it has since been relegated to a side branch.
+So has its contemporary, Panderichthys.
 ‘Palaeontologists didn’t previously have a decent fossil representing the intermediate between finned fish and four-footed land animals,’ admitted Bob Holmes in the New Scientist.
-That was before the discovery of Tiktaalik.
+But the admission was made only after the discovery of Tiktaalik.

 - There remains a large morphological gap between Tiktaalik and the first tetrapods.

-- Trackways attesting the existence of tetrapods predate Acanthostega and Ichthyostega.
-They also predate Tiktaalik, so Tiktaalik cannot be ancestral to the first tetrapods.
+- Trackways attesting the existence of tetrapods predate Tiktaalik by 10 million years, so Tiktaalik cannot be ancestral to the first tetrapods.

-The phrase ‘tetrapod-like’ implies that we are seeing something evolving towards the tetrapod state, but the significance of such features could be ecological rather than evolutionary: they were what a fish needed in order to exploit the new ecosystems of the vegetated shallows.
-The floodplains were transitional environments between sea and land, and it could be that some fish species, amongst the huge range of forms arising in the Devonian, acquired tetrapod-like features simply because that is what the exploitation of such environments demanded.
-The genetic programs which produced the innovations were engineered with the future environments already in mind.
-Such evolution would be quite distinct from the fumbling-in-the-dark scenario of random mutations, and biologists are beginning to get glimpses of how genetically this might have occurred.
-The still sharp divide between lobe-fins and tetrapods would mark the limit of the program’s ability to innovate in that direction.
+The phrase ‘tetrapod-like’ implies that we are seeing something evolving towards the tetrapod state, but the significance of such features is as much ecological as evolutionary: they were what a fish needed in order to exploit the new ecosystems of the vegetated shallows.
+The floodplains were transitional environments between sea and some species – amongst the huge range of forms arising in the Devonian – acquired tetrapod-like features because that is what the exploitation of these environments required.
+The genetic programs that produced the innovations were engineered with the future environments already in mind.
+Such evolution would be quite distinct from the fumbling-in-the-dark scenario of random mutations.
+In the light of Tiktaalik and similar fish it seems likely that some lobe-fins did evolve into aquatic tetrapods, but that this marked the limit of the program’s ability to innovate in that direction.
+The alleged transition from aquatic to terrestrial tetrapods (i.e. amniotes) remains undocumented.
+Acanthostega and Icthyostega are both dead-ends.

 Unfortunately, the National Academy of Sciences is intent on blurring the differences.
 Tiktaalik, it says, had both the ‘features of fish (scales and fins) and features of land-dwellers (simple lungs, flexible neck, and fins modified to support its weight).
 The bones in the limbs of this fossil, named Tiktaalik, resemble the bones in the limbs of land-dwelling animals today.’
 This is not a truthful statement.
 Lungs, simple or otherwise, were not mentioned in the scientific report.
-A mobile neck (‘flexible’ is too strong) was cursorily inferred, on the basis that the pectoral girdle was not attached to the skull, but while this quite possibly helped the animal to raise its head above water and target prey by the water’s edge, it was not a uniquely tetrapod feature.
-The closely related 2-metre fish Mandageria also had a mobile neck (a good example of ‘parallel evolution’), as does the modern eel catfish.
-And Tiktaalik’s fins were not attached to its backbone, with no ability to support its weight.
-Acanthostega’s splayed, paddle-like limbs were also unsuited to supporting its body.
+A mobile neck (‘flexible’ is too strong, for even Acanthostega did not have a flexible neck) might have helped the animal to gulp air, or even raise its head above water and target prey by the water’s edge, but it was not a uniquely tetrapod feature.
+The 2-metre-long lobe-fin Mandageria also had a mobile neck (an example of ‘parallel evolution’), as does the modern eel catfish.
+And Tiktaalik’s fins had no ability to support its weight out of water.
+Is it only by making misleading and partly false statements that the Darwinian story can be maintained?